 - Expand their experience of education and life beyond the confines of only academics by spending time in nature

-- Benefit greatly from a system that creates time for students to rejuvenate and play in a world too full of activity and pressure
+- Engage in a system that creates time for them to rejuvenate and play in a world too full of activity and pressure

 "The bracing atmosphere of truth and sincerity should be perceived in every school; and here again the common pursuit of knowledge by teacher and class comes to our aid and creates a current of fresh air perceptible even to the chance visitor, who sees the glow of intellectual life and the moral health on the faces of teachers and children alike."